-Student Name Date(s) of Assessment Applied Psychology/Human Services Program General ychology/Human Services Program General Expectations and Responsibilities: 1 = Unsatisfactory Successful completion of the Associate in Science degree in the Applied Psychology/Human Services program at MNC will provide 2 = Marginal/weak students with the strong foundation of knowledge, skills and 3 = Good/competent attitudes needed for further education and/or employment in the broad area of human services.
-Ongoing advising and assessment 4 = Excellent/outstanding with program faculty will aid in meeting these transformative goals.
+Student Name Date(s) of Assessment Applied Psychology/Human Services Program General Expectations and Responsibilities: 1 = Unsatisfactory Successful completion of the Associate in Science degree in the Applied Psychology/Human Services program at MNC will provide 2 = Marginal/weak students with the strong foundation of knowledge, skills and 3 = Good/competent attitudes needed for further education and/or employment in the broad area of human services.
+Ongoing advising and assessment 4 - Free Hout / substanting with program faculty will aid in meeting these transformative goals.
 Faculty assessments are based primarily on observation of N = Not sufficient information students in academic and extracurricular settings.